Do elderly adults struggle with substance abuse?

 When most people think of drug or alcohol abuse, they do not imagine seniors.
 However, seniors are actually at a higher risk for developing drug and alcohol addictions than the general population.
 When people get older, they experience a wide range of changes.
 They finish their careers and enter retirement.
 Their social circles change, and their family dynamics shift.
 Aging brains and bodies can lead to health problems.
-Some elderly people have difficulty with tasks they may have once found easy, and it may take some time to get used to reduced independence.
+Some elderly adults have difficulty with tasks they may have once found easy, and it may take some time to get used to reduced independence.
 These changes can be difficult, but they are far more difficult for seniors who are abusing or misusing drugs or alcohol.

 Substance use disorders among the elderly population are often overlooked.
 As of 2019, there are 54 million seniors in the United States.
 2.5 million of them struggle with drug and alcohol abuse.
 This public health problem is becoming increasingly more severe with each passing day.
 Unfortunately, many seniors and their family members tend to ignore the problem.
 Symptoms of substance abuse are often dismissed as signs of other unrelated aging problems.
 It is important for family members, caretakers, and seniors themselves to be able to recognize the signs of an addiction.
 It is also crucial to understand that treatment options for seniors with addictions are available.
 No matter how old you are, recovery is possible.